Ari Ankorion: Biography

-Legal and political career

 After the move to Palestine, he worked as a lawyer in Jerusalem.
 Between 1934 and 1935, he was a member of the Mapai secretariat in the city.
 From 1936 until 1938, he was a London correspondent for Davar.
 Whilst in London he also attended the London School of Economics, gaining a PhD in philosophy.
 After returning to Palestine, he worked as a legal advisor for Hevrat Ovdim, the Histadrut's holding company, from 1940 until 1946.

 He was on the Mapai list for the 1961 elections, and although he failed to win a seat, he entered the Knesset on 7 July 1965 as a replacement for the deceased Moshe Sharett.
 However, he lost his seat in the November 1965 elections.
 Nevertheless, he returned to the Knesset for a second time on 26 February 1969 as a replacement for Prime Minister Levi Eshkol, who had died in office.
 He was re-elected in the October 1969 elections, and again in 1973, before losing his seat for a final time in the 1977 elections.